ZmnSCPxj-jr/sidepool/doc/02-transactions.md

   numbers, in satoshi, concatenated after the serialization of the Taproot X-only Pubkeys.
   The serialization of a single output is thus 40 bytes.
-* Each serialized output is then sorted lexicographically.
+* The serialized outputs are then sorted lexicographically.
   * Equivalently, outputs are sorted by the lexicographic comparison of their Taproot X-only Pubkeys, and in case of duplicate public keys, are sorted with the smaller amounts